red5pro/red5pro-installer/README.md

 ```

-##### CONFIGURAION OPTIONS:
+##### CONFIGURATION OPTIONS:

-* `MIN_JAVA_VERSION`: Minimim version of java (JRE/JDK) that is required by the installer to install Red5pro on the system.
+* `MIN_JAVA_VERSION`: Minimum version of java (JRE/JDK) that is required by the installer to install Red5pro on the system.
 This value should not be changed by the user.
 * `DEFAULT_BACKUP_FOLDER`: Filepath of the Red5 Pro backup directory.
-Thsi is useful if you are installing red5pro while there is already an installation present.The installer prompts you to back it up to a safe location before proceeding with the new installation.
+This is useful if you are installing red5pro while there is already an installation present.The installer prompts you to back it up to a safe location before proceeding with the new installation.
 * `DEFAULT_RPRO_INSTALL_LOCATION`: Red5 Pro install directory path (default is `/usr/local`).
 * `DEFAULT_RPRO_FOLDER_NAME`: Name of the Red5 Pro folder (default is `red5pro`).
 * `RED5PRO_LOG_FILE_NAME`: Name of installer log file.
 Defaults to `rpro_installer.log`.